shakao/skillmap-game-of-life/activity1.md

-**Conway's Game of Life**, and the world it creates is incredibly rich, containing 'creatures' which can reproduce themselves, communication and motion, unpredictable evolution, and can itself be used to create an entire computer 💻!
+**Conway's Game of Life**, and the world it creates is incredibly rich, containing 'creatures' which can reproduce themselves, communicate and move, unpredictably evolve.
+The Game of Life can itself be used to create an entire computer 💻!

 - :mouse pointer: When you're ready to move on to the next set of instructions, click **Next**.